-6. Term Loan
+9. Term Loan

-In May 2020, the Company entered into a Loan and Security Agreement (the "Loan Agreement") with Pacific Western Bank ("PWB").
-Under the terms of the Loan Agreement, PWB made available a term loan up to \$6.0 million ("Term Loan A").
-Based on the satisfaction of certain conditions defined in the Loan Agreement, PWB is also obligated to make available an additional term loan in the amount of up to \$8.0 million until November 29, 2021 ("Term Loan B", or collectively with Term Loan A, the "Term Loans").
-The Company satisfied the conditions to draw Term Loan B in June 2020.
-Although Term Loan A was made available to the Company at the closing date, the Company elected to forgo making a draw, thereby incurring a delayed draw fee of \$25,000 with PWB.
-As of June 30, 2021, the Company had not drawn down any Term Loans and had no outstanding borrowings under the Loan Agreement.
+In April 2022, the Company entered into the Loan Agreement with PWB.
+Under the terms of the Loan Agreement, PWB made available a term loan in an aggregate principal amount of up to \$20.0 million ("Tranche I Loan") available at any time after the closing date until February 28, 2024 as extended to August 31, 2024 upon the satisfaction of certain conditions set forth in the Loan Agreement (such date, the "Amortization Date").
+Based on the satisfaction of certain conditions defined in the Loan Agreement, PWB is also obligated to make available an additional term loan in the aggregate principal amount of up to \$20.0 million ("Tranche II Loan", or collectively with the Tranche I Loan, the "Term Loans") available at any time after the closing date until the Amortization Date upon the acceptance by the U.S. Food and Drug Administration (the "FDA") of two investigational new drug ("IND") submissions on or before March 31, 2022, the Company had not drawn down any Term Loans and had no outstanding borrowings under the Loan Agreement.

-The Term Loans will bear interest on the outstanding daily balance at a floating annual rate equal to greater of: (i) 1.75% above the prime rate then in effect or (ii) 5.00%.
+The Term Loans will bear interest on the outstanding daily balance at a floating annual rate equal to greater of: (i) 0.5% above the prime rate then in effect or (ii) 4.5%.
 If the prime rate changes throughout the term, the interest rate will be adjusted effective on the date of the prime rate change.
 All interest chargeable under the Loan Agreement is computed on a 360-day year for the actual number of days elapsed, with interest payable monthly.

-The Company is obligated to pay PWB a fee of 5.00% of the amount drawn under the Term Loans upon the occurrence of the Company achieving certain conditions defined in the Loan Agreement (the "Success Fee").
-The Success Fee will survive ten years from the date of payment of the Term Loan in full, such that, if the Loan Agreement is terminated prior to the payment of the Success Fee, the Company will remain obligated to pay the Success Fee upon the occurrence of a Success Fee Event (as described in the Loan Agreement).
+The Company is obligated to pay PWB a fee in the event of certain corporate transactions equal to either (i) the greater of (a) \$0.2 million and (b) 2.0% of the amount drawn under the Term Loans, for a transaction occurring on or before March 31, 2023, or (ii) for any transaction occurring thereafter, the greater of (a) \$0.4 million and (b) 4.0% of the amount drawn under the Term Loans (the "Success Fee").
+The Success Fee will survive ten years from the date of payment of the Term Loans in full, such that, if the Loan Agreement is terminated prior to the payment of the Success Fee the Company will remain obligated to pay the Success Fee upon the occurrence of a Success Fee Event (as defined in the Loan Agreement) during such ten-year period.

-The Company determined that the Success Fee constitutes a freestanding financial instrument and should be accounted for as a liability in connection with ASC 480- Distinguishing Liabilities from Equity.
-The Company determined that the fair value of the Success Fee was immaterial at both issuance and as of June 30, 2021.
+The Company determined that the Success Fee constitutes a freestanding financial instrument and should be accounted for as a liability in connection with ASC 815, Derivatives and Hedging.
+The Company determined that the fair value of the Success Fee upon the closing date of the Loan Agreement and then marked to market the fair value of the Success Fee as of June 30, 2022.